-AV indicates a variance between Year to Date (YID) Budget and YID Actual data as Refer to Note 15 for an explanation of the reasons for the variance.
+AT Indicates a variance between Year to Date (YTD) Budget and YTD Actual data as per the adopted materiality threshold.
+Refer to Note 15 for an explanation of the reasons for the variance.
 The material variance adopted by Council for the 2023/24 year is \$10,000 and 10%.